allenai/ai2thor/README.md

 ```

 #### CloseObject
 Close an object (assuming object is visible to the agent).
-In the case of the Refrigerator, the door will fridge.
+In the case of the Refrigerator, the door will close.
 ```python
 event = controller.step(dict(action='CloseObject', objectId="Fridge|0.25|0.75"))
 ```